AlexWang-16/learn_javafx/README.md

 # learn_javafx
 Code samples and experimentation while learning JavaFX.
 Tutorials are numbered and progress from simple to more complex examples.

 Note: I do not own these examples.
-They examples that I learn and modify from [ProgrammingKnowledge](https://www.youtube.com/playlist?list=PLS1QulWo1RIaUGP446_pWLgTZPiFizEMq "JavaFX Tutorial Playlist by ProgrammingKnowledge")
+They examples from following and/or modifying tutorials from [ProgrammingKnowledge](https://www.youtube.com/playlist?list=PLS1QulWo1RIaUGP446_pWLgTZPiFizEMq "JavaFX Tutorial Playlist by ProgrammingKnowledge").

 ### JFX01
 A simple JavaFX GUI Application made purely with java